AkunoCode/EventGenie/readme.md

 * summary(): A method that returns the summary of all properties of the event as a dictionary.
 * write_file(summary): A method that prompts the user to save the summary as a text file.
 ## Note
+* Please run the program and the folder in the same directory to avoid errors
 * The program only works with text files and only matches specific patterns.
 Any text that does not match the specified patterns will not be extracted.
 * The program is currently set to look for text files in "Echevaria_Prelim-Project\Invitations" folder.
 If you wish to use a different folder for invitations please make sure to change the folder path variable to the correct path before running the program.